 The Prunus Domestica is a family of fruit trees better known as plum trees, though not all plum varieties belong to this specific family.
 Exceptionally showy in the spring and with delicious fruit in the summer or autumn, plum trees keep on giving throughout the year and ask very little in return.
-We offer plum trees for sale in various sizes and bearing different types of fruits, all fully of which though are fully hardy in the United Kingdom.
+We offer plum trees for sale in various sizes and bearing different types of fruits, all of which are fully hardy and suited to growing in the United Kingdom climate.

 Plum trees produce oval, juicy fruit with a stone inside, and most varieties are sweet and tasty whether eaten freshly picked from the tree or cooked in compotes or preserve.
 Some varieties can be slightly tart, such as damson plums, and are usually used only for jams and jellies.
 When it comes to storing excess fruit, most plums freeze well or can be dried if you like prunes.
 Plums are rich in vitamins C and K and are an excellent source of potassium and fiber: not only that they taste heavenly, but they are also the perfect healthy treat.

-In terms of care, plum trees do not require much to thrive.
+In terms of care, plums do not require much to thrive.
 Plant your tree in a spot in full sun and well-drained soil, preferable fertile.
-Although plum trees are hardy and robust, all varieties will appreciate a sheltered position in the garden, where their delicate blossoms would be away from harsh, cold winds.
+Although plums tend to be hardy and robust, all varieties will appreciate a sheltered position in the garden, where their delicate blossoms would be away from harsh, cold winds.

 Plum trees are thought to be one of the first fruiting trees ever to be domesticated and cultivated by humans.
 The species are native to Western Asia, or, more specifically, a region where Caucasus mountains meet the Caspian sea.
 Naturally, we do not know for sure how long plum trees have been cultivated, but remains of this stone fruit have been found in Neolithic age archaeological sites, and some scholars claim that Mongols and Huns considered prunes a staple in their diet.